 As well as saving you money in the long run (uncarded fleece is cheaper than carded wool) carding your own wool also gives you the option to create your own mixtures by carding different colours together.

 If you’re serious about the idea of carding your own wool, you need to know about the Classic Carder range.
-Beautifully handmade in the rolling hills of Shropshire using only high quality solid ash wood, the range spans single brushes right up to jumbo drum carder machines.
+Beautifully handmade in the rolling hills of Shropshire using only high quality solid ash wood, the range spans single brushes right up to jumbo drum carder machines – if you’re serious about your felting technology.

 Carded Batt and Carded Sliver

 Carded wool can be bought in what’s known as a carded batt (which is a large, folded up flat piece of carded wool.)
-It’s ideal for 2D and 3D needle felting as it felts super fast.
+It’s ideal for 2D and 3D needle felting as it felts super fast so great for creating different forms.

 Alternatively you can buy carded wool slivers which are small pieces cut from a carded batt.
 This is particularly useful if you’re starting out with needle felting or don’t need to buy a lot of a particular colour or type of wool (eg for small details).

-Dorset Wool sells a beautiful selection of organic naturally hand-dyed carded fibre from their own blade shorn high welfare flock of Portland sheep and homegrown organic plant dyes.
+Dorset Wooll sells a beautiful selection of organic naturally hand-dyed carded fibre from their own blade shorn high welfare flock of Portland sheep and homegrown organic plant dyes.

 Blended batts